The Biomedical Research and Training Institute, Harare

 Zimbabwe PI Director of the Biomedical Research and Training Institute, Zimbabwe and Professor of International Health at the London School of Hygiene and Tropical Medicine, UK.
 Her research interests include adolescent health, HIV and sexual and reproductive health and chronic disease.

 Zimbabwe Co-PI Consulting General Orthopaedic surgeon at Sally Mugabe Hospital, Zimbabwe.
 He is currently appointed technical advisor for the Ministry of Health.

 Tadios (Ted) Manyanga

 Study Co-ordinator in Zimbabwe Clinical trials manager.
 Ted Manyanga is a Public Health Practitioner with more than 8 years’ experience in the field of clinical trials.
 He is passionate about clinical Trials conduct, internal monitoring, and coordination.
-He has a strong background in management especially project management.
+He has a strong background in project management.

 Data Manager.
 Joseph is a highly competent IT professional with an experience in managing Data and databases.
 With strong technical skills as well as excellent interpersonal skills, enabling to interact with colleagues at all levels.

 WP5 Deputy Research Fellow, Biomedical Research and Training Institute (BRTI), Zimbabwe.
 Rudo is a Social Scientist and global health researcher with interest in using research to improve access and uptake of public health services in low and middle income countries.